-Best Siem Reap Cambodian restaurants include everything from home-style cooking in a traditional wooden house to contemporary experiments in Cambodian-European fusion.
+Best Siem Reap Cambodian restaurants for authentic Cambodian food include everything from home-style Cambodian cooking served in a traditional wooden house to contemporary experiments in Cambodian-European fusion cuisine.
 They’re not on Pub Street and most aren’t on Trip Advisor’s top ten, but here’s where you’ll sample the best Cambodian food in Siem Reap.

-In Cambodia’s ‘Temple Town’ of Siem Reap, where there are hundreds of hotels, including many five-star resorts and boutique hotels, it’s surprising that there aren’t more outstanding Cambodian restaurants.
+In Cambodia’s ‘Temple Town’ of Siem Reap, where there are thousands of hotels, including many five-star resorts and boutique hotels, it’s surprising that there aren’t more outstanding traditional Cambodian restaurants.
 Sadly, like any city, there are scores of mediocre eateries, and it can be very hard to have a truly great meal of authentic Cambodian food if you don’t know where to go.

-That abundance of mediocrity can partly be blamed on tourism, on tourists’ lack of knowledge of Cambodian cuisine and an expectation that it should taste like a mild form of Thai (see our story Dispelling Cambodian Cuisine Myths), along with chefs’ willingness to adapt dishes to meet tourists’ expectations rather than educate diners (see our story on Ruining Amok, Cambodia’s National Dish).
+That abundance of mediocrity can partly be blamed on tourism, on tourists’ lack of knowledge of Cambodian cuisine and an expectation that it should taste like a mild form of Thai food (see our story on Dispelling Cambodian Cuisine Myths for more on that subject), along with chefs’ willingness to adapt Cambodian dishes to meet tourists’ expectations rather than educate diners about Cambodian food (see our story on Ruining Amok, Cambodia’s National Dish for more on that).

-On the other hand, there are some outstanding restaurants where chefs, Cambodian and foreign, are cooking incredibly delicious traditional Cambodian food, as well as experimenting with creative Cambodian cuisine.
-These especially warrant a meal to get an inkling of the future of Cambodian food and I’m calling that movement New Cambodian cuisine.
+On the other hand, there are some outstanding Siem Reap Cambodian restaurants where chefs, Cambodian and foreign, are cooking incredibly delicious traditional Cambodian food, as well as experimenting with creative Cambodian cuisine.
+These especially warrant a meal, after you’ve acquainted yourself with traditional Cambodian cooking, to get a taste of the future of Cambodian food and I’ve called that movement New Cambodian cuisine.

 Best Siem Reap Cambodian Restaurants for Authentic Cambodian Food

 If you only have a few days in town, I recommend you dine at a couple of the very best Siem Reap Cambodian restaurants cooking authentic traditional Cambodian food, such as Sugar Palm and Malis, and then try a few of the move inventive contemporary Cambodian restaurants.
 Also make sure to graze on Cambodian street food and try some of the more rustic, local, neighbourhood eateries.
 Here’s our guide to the best Siem Reap Cambodian restaurants:

 Siem Reap’s Best Cambodian Restaurants